 Most research within the Department is focused on Vertebrate Paleontology.

-- Robert A. Pritzker Assistant Curator of Meteoritics and Polar Studies Philipp Heck
+Robert A. Pritzker Associate Curator of Meteoritics and Polar Studies Philipp Heck